cgbarlow/pubmd/Cline-Recursive-Chain-of-Thought-System-CRCT-/cline_docs/tasks/server_auto_start_stop/Execution_Server_Inactivity_Termination.md

         // console.log(`Inactivity timer reset.
 Will shut down in ${INACTIVITY_TIMEOUT_MS}ms if no activity.`); // Optional: for debugging
     }
     ```
 4. Call `resetInactivityTimer()` once when the server successfully starts (inside the `app.listen` callback, after `serverInstance` is assigned and startup is logged).
+[DONE]
 5. Integrate `resetInactivityTimer()` calls into the request handling flow.
+[DONE]
-    *   **Preferred Method: Middleware**:
+    *   **Preferred Method: Middleware**: [DONE]
         ```typescript
-        // Place this before your API routes app.use((req, res, next) => {
+        // Place this before your API routes and other general middleware like cors/json app.use((req, res, next) => {
             resetInactivityTimer();
             next();
         });
         ```
     *   Ensure this middleware is placed correctly to intercept all relevant API requests.
+[DONE - Placed before cors and json middleware]
 6. Consider edge cases: If `INACTIVITY_TIMEOUT_MS` is 0 or negative, the timer logic should effectively be disabled.
 The `resetInactivityTimer` function already includes a check for this.
+[DONE]

 ## Dependencies
 - Requires: